UnBearAble1/Diabetes_Final_Project/README.md

 Although our confusion matrix looked slightly stronger, our accuracy was lower, our coefficient numbers were almost identical and the p-values were still showing that BMI was the only factor with a p-value of 0.

 Random Forest was done again with the under sampled data to see if this would change our importance features, which it did not.
-Using the under sampled date with our random forest also provided our lowest accuracy score.
+Using the undersampled date with our random forest also provided our lowest accuracy score.

 ![image](https://github.com/UnBearAble1/Project_Placeholder/blob/main/Resources/rf_undersample_cm.png)

 ## Data Analysis

 After running numerous different machine learning models and different methods with the models, it was evident our data was telling us that BMI is the strongest indicator of BMI.